prentissw/obsidian-charted-roots/wiki-content/Getting-Started.md

 - [Data Entry](Data-Entry) - Learn about all the frontmatter fields for person notes
 - [Bases Integration](Bases-Integration) - Use spreadsheet-like tables for bulk data entry
-- [Tree Generation](Tree-Generation) - Explore generation options and layout settings
+- [Canvas Trees](Canvas-Trees) - Explore generation options and layout settings
 - [Import & Export](Import-Export) - Import existing family data from GEDCOM files

 ### For Worldbuilders